jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Finding intervals on the fretboard with the major scale

-The easiest way to find any interval on the fretboard is to know the major scale on the fretboard.
+The easiest way to find any interval on the fretboard is to memorize the major scale on the fretboard.

 Every degree of the major scale is a major or perfect interval from the tonic.
 Degree 2&#x302; of the major scale is a major second from the tonic,